apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.ssl.engine.conf_file STRING NULL

-   Specify the location of the openssl config file used to load dynamic crypto engines.
+   Specify the location of the OpenSSL config file used to load dynamic crypto engines.
 This setting assumes an absolute path.
 An example config file is at :ts:git:`contrib/openssl/load_engine.cnf`.